Brenneman honors legacy, values of Martin Luther King Jr.

 Brenneman wrote that King “imagined a different reality, a more hopeful future, described in the teachings of the prophets, in the life of Jesus Christ and in the teachings of Mahatma Gandhi.
 He imagined a world in which the circle of God’s love was drawn ever wider, extending east, west, north, south to the “highest heavens” across ethnic and racial lines, across apartheid barriers and around checkpoints of fear and hostility.”

 President Brenneman also wrote that he believes Goshen College is striving for the loving, diverse and welcoming society imagined by King.

 “A glimpse at the world from space underscores the relative intimacy of our home planet.
 Rev. King imagined the world as a widely separated family — one that inherits a house in which all live together in what King called “a World House.”
 It’s my hope that Goshen College will realize that dream and become a truly Christ-centered liberal arts “World House of Learning” for the 21st century and beyond,” Brenneman wrote.

-Editors: For more information about this release, to arrange an interview of President Brenneman, or to request a photo, contact Richard R. Aguirre, Goshen College director of public relations at (574) 535-7571 or firstname.lastname@example.org.
+Editors: For more information about this release, to arrange an interview with President Brenneman or request a photo, contact Richard R. Aguirre, Goshen College director of public relations at (574) 535-7571 or firstname.lastname@example.org.